bklofas/rtl-aprs-igate/README.md

 Reboot your computer afterwards to pick up the changes to group membership.

-### 1.2 RTL-SDR Kernel Blacklisting
+### 1.2 RTL DVB Kernel Module Blacklisting
 The RTL DVB kernel modules must first be blacklisted on the Docker host (the computer where the RTL-SDR dongle is plugged into).
+Otherwise your computer will think you want to watch TV with your dongle!
 RTL-SDR itself is not required on the Docker host.
 This can be accomplished using the following commands:

 ```
 echo 'blacklist dvb_usb_rtl28xxu' | sudo tee /etc/modprobe.d/blacklist-dvb_usb_rtl28xxu.conf